MattTucker22689/CatMouseGame/README.md

 **It should be noted, this program is not a playable game!
 The term game here is meant in the strict mathematical sense.
 This program is a model of one version of this game, under the above assumptions/rules.**

-To play this program download both files, name, and move, them to an appropriate folder and open with your preffered IDE.
+To play this program download both files(CatMouseGame.java and PlayGame.java) and move them to an appropriate folder and open with your prefered IDE.